its-id/100x-Cohort-Programs/Week 16/Week 16.1/2. TurboRepo/README.md

       }
       ```

-3. Create a new `turbo.json` file in the root of the `test-app` project and override the `pipeline` object with the following tasks:
+3. Create a new `turbo.json` file in the root of the `test-app` project and override the `pipeline` object with the following tasks.
+More info [here](https://turbo.build/repo/docs/core-concepts/monorepos/configuring-workspaces):

     ```json
     {